amiturgman/video-tagging/README.md

 To select a region, click on it.
 In all modes, when a region is selected, you can add/remove tags to it or delete it altogether.

 Lock tags and Auto step - When the Mode is set to Single ("multitags="0"), the video will automatically advance 1 frame after a region has been created, so the work flow of a user is:
      * Create a new region - Click or drag
      * Select tags
      * Click on the Lock Icon - turns to white.
      * Create a region
+     * Repeat
      * Click the icon again to exit this mode.